axelvaldez/radical-companies/_posts/how-to/2023-02-05-how-to-create-a-radical-start-up.markdown

    <li>In the happy path, the stated figure is acceptable and doesn&rsquo;t cause any commotions.</li>
   </ul>
  <p>This is the important, and probably most contentious, thing of all: a withdrawal from the PRI Fund is <em>a personal debt</em> that a co-owner is responsible for.
 Other policies are plausible, but this seems to be the most reasonable.
 Co-owners are not exchanging their time for just a salary as is the case in <span class="_paradigm">Fiat</span> land and the people drawing from the PRI Fund are co-owners.
 Each need to realize that they are responsible for what they take out of fund.</p>
- <p>This means that co-onwers need to decide what to with people who exit while still having PRI debt.
+ <p>This means that co-owners need to decide what to with people who exit while still having PRI debt.
 For example, you may decide to put limits on time (<span class="_quotespan">We have agreed to do this for six months&hellip;</span>) or amount (<span class="_quotespan">We have agreed to do this for as long as the $500,000 in the PRI Fund lasts</span>), or you want to have a discussion with the PRI debt to <span class="_paradigm">RAD</span>s falls too low.
 The point is that it is up to you, the co-owners.</p>

 <h1>The <em>RADs!</em> Mobile App</h1>
  <p>Co-owners use the <em><span class="_paradigm">RAD</span>s!</em> mobile app to recognize the contributions of other co-owners.
 The <em><span class="_paradigm">RAD</span>s!</em> app later converts these contributions into <span class="_paradigm">RAD</span>s at the end of each, say, monthly cycle.</p>